mbartlett01/CS3113_SP22_LAB01_TEAMMnemonic/README.md

 -  February 24th: Finished basic bubble sort program.
 Set up next meeting for addition specification for additional points.
 We moved the dates back for the presentation and report.
 -  February 25th: Finished the implementation of the function compartmentalization specification.
 -  February 26th: Ran into some troubles with the bubble sort program and the implementation of insertion sort when introducing.
 We found a massive flaw in the design that previously went unnoticed.
 We started attempting to read and write input files.
--  February 27th: Hit a brick wall and struggle to figure out how to do fix many of the errors that
+-  February 27th: Hit a brick wall and struggle to figure out how to do fix many of of th errors and issues created by the flaw in our previous desgin.
+Continued having issues getting a file read in to act as input.

  ## Self-Assessment